wordpress-clients/hybrid/BUILD.md

 Also you will need to Assign Your App to a Team: `Project > General > Signing > Select your team ID in the dropdown`

-You will also need to disabled bitcode (see iOS9)
+You will also need to disable bitcode (see iOS9)

 ### iOS9

-Also you will need to disabled bitcode: `Project > Build Settings > Build Options > Enable Bitcode = No`
+You will need to disabled bitcode: `Project > Build Settings > Build Options > Enable Bitcode = No`

 #### iOS simulator